mmotahari5/string-calculator/README.md

-This is my second practice on c++ with :heart:&:coffe:
+This is my second practice on c++ with :heart:&:coffee:
 Good luck.